Small Luk: Education

 Despite the past, Luk has completed her education, earning degrees in social work and traditional Chinese medicine, as well as a master's in gender studies at Chinese University of Hong Kong.
 She now runs a holistic treatment clinic in Hong Kong.

 Advocacy

-Small Luk founded the organization "Beyond Borders– knowing and concerns intersex" in 2011, and it has been working to spread awareness about intersex people.
+Small Luk founded the organization "Beyond Boundaries– Knowing and Concerns Intersex" in 2011, and it has been working to spread awareness about intersex people.
 The aims of the organization are to raise public awareness about intersex people and promote the rights of intersex people, including ending forced genital normalising surgery and conversion therapies.
 Luk urges the Hong Kong government to educate the public about intersex conditions, extend anti-discrimination laws to cover intersex people and stop foisting surgery on intersex children without consulting them.

 Luk has been invited to various international and local events, including the United Nations meeting in Thailand, to speak on the issue of intersex people and their rights.
 In 2018, she participated in the forum where NGO Intersex Asia was founded.

+Though Luk has chosen to live as a woman, she has said "I don’t really feel I’m a female.
+I’m intersex."